slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On meetings

+Hints:

+- Default to “no” for all meetings.
+If you can’t say no, schedule the meeting for the afternoon.
+If you have to do it in person, make it close to your office.
 - Start a meeting with an overachieving question: «how can we raise sales by 12%?».
-- Jeff Bezos famously banned PowerPoints in favor of “narratives” — four-to-six page memos that Amazon employees read and discuss together in meetings.
-This format, Bezos felt, would lead to clearer and more collaborative decision-making, and avoid the same old thinking fostered by PowerPoint.
-- On a meeting do not share your opinion on possible solutions before asking for input from your team.
+- Do not share your opinion on possible solutions before asking for input from your team.
 Lower ranked people should speak first.
 Everybody the right to their opinion and not copying others' opinion.
-- Switch my default to “no” for all meetings.
-If I can’t say no, I schedule the meeting for the afternoon.
-If I have to do it in person, I make it close to my office.

-### On teams

-- The ultimate divisional organization: Amazon’s “two-pizza teams”.
-- A chain is only as strong as its weakest link.
-- Custom tailor teams from project to project.
-Same team from same project is not the best option.

-> *'I divide my officers into four groups.
-There are clever, stupid, diligent and lazy officers.
-Usually two characteristics are combined.
-Some are clever and diligent -- their place is the General Staff.
-The next lot are stupid and lazy -- they make up 90 percent of every army and are suited to routine duties.
-Anyone who is both clever and lazy is qualified for the highest leadership duties, because he possesses the intellectual clarity and the composure necessary for difficult decisions.
-One must beware of anyone who is stupid and diligent -- he must not be entrusted with any responsibility because he will always cause only mischief.' -- Kurt von Hammerstein-Equord (General)*
+- Jeff Bezos famously banned PowerPoints in favor of “narratives” — four-to-six page memos that Amazon employees read and discuss together in meetings.

+> *'Always tell us the bad news promptly.
+Good news can wait' -- Berkshire policy*